 Key Takeaways

-• What audit evidence you need from the shareholders’ agreement, side agreements, and actual operating practice to support your classification conclusion
+- What audit evidence you need from the shareholders’ agreement and side agreements (plus actual operating practice) to support your classification conclusion

 Why the classification matters more than the ownership percentage

 IFRS 11 replaced IAS 31 specifically to eliminate a choice that IAS 31 permitted.
-Under IAS 31, entities with interests in jointly controlled entities could choose between proportionate consolidation and equity method accounting.
+Under IAS 31 , entities with interests in jointly controlled entities could choose between proportionate consolidation and equity method accounting.
 IFRS 11 removed that choice and replaced it with a classification-based model.
-The classification determines the accounting.
+Classification determines the accounting.
 There is no policy election.

-The financial statement impact of misclassification is significant.
-When a joint operation is incorrectly accounted for as a joint venture (equity method instead of line-by-line), total assets are understated, total liabilities are understated, revenue is understated, and the balance sheet shows a single investment line instead of the individual assets and liabilities the client actually has rights and obligations to.
+In our experience, the financial statement impact of misclassification is large.
+When a JO is incorrectly accounted for as a JV (equity method instead of line-by-line), total assets are understated, total liabilities are understated, revenue is understated, and the balance sheet collapses into a single investment line instead of the individual assets and liabilities the client actually has rights and obligations to.
 For a 50/50 arrangement with €20M in assets, this could mean €10M of assets and €10M of liabilities missing from the client’s balance sheet.

-The reverse error (treating a joint venture as a joint operation) overstates assets, liabilities, and revenue by including items the client has no direct rights or obligations to.
+The reverse error (treating a JV as a JO) overstates assets and liabilities by including items the client has no direct rights or obligations to.
 Both directions create material misstatement risk.
+This is the classification that gets re-opened the moment a regulator picks the file.

 What to look for in the shareholders’ agreement